 The SoFiE Financial Econometrics Summer School 2019 is to be held at the Volatility Institute, NYU Shanghai, from Monday August 12 through Friday August 16, 2019.

-The course is intended for Ph.D. students and researchers in statistics, econometrics and finance with an introduction to methods to analyze high frequency data and estimate parametric and nonparametric financial models using such data.
+The course is intended for Ph.D. students and researchers in statistics, econometrics and finance with an introduction to Continuous-Time Finance Theory and Basic Option Pricing Techniques and High-Frequency Return Measures.
 The course assumes some familiarity with stochastic calculus and mathematical finance but is otherwise self-contained.

 This course is open to all students and researchers who apply to attend and are admitted.
 The course will offer a limited number of course participants an opportunity to present their current research and receive feedback from the instructors and other course participants.
 Students interested in making a presentation (which is entirely optional) should indicate so on their application and submit the research paper that will form the basis of their presentation.
 Students who are selected to make a presentation will be informed at the same time as they receive their admission decisions.